 OKWU's scenic 27-acre campus is located in a quiet residential area of the city.
-An eight-acre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.
+An eightacre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.
 Currently, the University offers programs at multiple sites throughout the state of Oklahoma and online.
-We also have sites in Kansas in Independence.
+We also have a site in Coffeyville, Kansas.